ceph/ceph/doc/dev/peering.rst

      a) start accepting client write operations (because we have unanimous agreement on the state of the objects into which those updates are being accepted).
-Note, however, that we will delay any attempts to write to objects that are not yet fully replicated throughout the current *acting set*.
+Note, however, that if a client tries to write to an object it will be promoted to the front of the recovery queue, and the write willy be applied after it is fully replicated to the current *acting set*.

      b) update the *last epoch started* value in our local *PG info*, and instruct other *active set* OSDs to do the same.

      c) start pulling object data updates that other OSDs have, but I do not.
-We may need to query OSDs from additional *past intervals* prior to *last epoch started* (the last time *peering* completed) and *last epoch clean* (the last epoch that recovery completed) in order to find copies of all objects.
+We may need to query OSDs from additional *past intervals* prior to *last epoch started* (the last time *peering* completed) and following *last epoch clean* (the last epoch that recovery completed) in order to find copies of all objects.

      d) start pushing object data updates to other OSDs that do not yet have them.